 A major toxicological concern with respect to mancozeb and other dithiocarbamates is its primary metabolite ethylenethiourea (ETU), shown to cause thyroid and carcinogenic effects in test animals.
 Mancozeb and its metabolites are capable of crossing the placental barrier and can produce DNA damage and initiate tumors in fetal cells (Shukla and Arora, 2001).
 Mancozeb has been reported to be a multipotent carcinogenic agent on long term exposure (Belpoggi et al. 2002).

 Oxidative stress is increasingly recognized as a central mechanism underlying pesticide-mediated toxicity, including immune dysfunction (Sule et al., 2022).
 The immune system is particularly sensitive to xenobiotic exposure, and even low-dose pesticide exposure can modulate lymphocyte proliferation and alter immune responsiveness (Galloway and Handy, 2003).
 In avian species, pesticide-induced oxidative stress has been linked to endocrine disruption, reduced reproductive fitness, and altered immune parameters, highlighting ecological vulnerability in agricultural landscapes.
 Previous investigations from our laboratory have demonstrated that various pesticide classes—including organophosphates and pyrethroids—suppress B- and T-lymphocyte proliferation and enhance oxidative stress in chicken splenic lymphocytes (Ambwani et al., 2010; 2018a; 2018b; 2019; 2024).
 These findings support the use of splenic lymphocyte culture as a sensitive in vitro model for eco-immunotoxicological evaluation.
 Although mancozeb has been reported to induce immunomodulatory and oxidative effects in experimental models, limited information is available regarding its direct impact on avian lymphocyte proliferation under controlled in vitro conditions.
-Given the strong mechanistic link between oxidative stress and immune dysregulation, the present study was designed to evaluate the effects of low-level in vitro mancozeb exposure on: B- and T-cell blastogenesis using lymphocyte proliferation assay (LPA) and Nitric oxide (NO) production as a marker of oxidative stress in chicken splenic lymphocytes.
+Given the strong mechanistic link between oxidative stress and immune dysregulation, the present study was designed to evaluate the effects of low-level in vitro mancozeb exposure on: B- and T-cell blast genesis using lymphocyte proliferation assay (LPA) and Nitric oxide (NO) production as a marker of oxidative stress in chicken splenic lymphocytes.

 MATERIALS AND METHODS